Sharjeel-Analyst/ADS_2/README.md

 Visualization: Utilize data visualization techniques to convey insights, including histograms, bar plots, scatter plots, and box plots.

 K_Means: we use models i.e. silhouette, elbow and clustering

-# Key Findings:

-In this project, I performed K-means clustering by using elbow, silhouette, and random regression fitting models.
-In K-means, I got 3 clusters.
-After performing the models, the customer segmentation was in 3 groups.
-•	Group 0 are those customers who are not spenders.
-•	Group 1 are those customers who are unable to spend as they do not have money.
-•	Group 3 are those customers who are spenders.
-By using this report analysis credit card companies can make better marketing strategies.

 # Dependencies: